JustinWeicht/17-regex-tutorial/regex-tutorial.md

  - Numeric Reference (\w)a\1 will reference the first group whereas \2 would reference the second group
  - Non-Capturing Groups (?:ABC) groups tokens together without creating a capture group

-In the example we group the character set and quantifier together for the password: ([a-zA-Z0-9~!@#$%^&*()_=+<>,-]{3,32}).
+In the example we group the character set and quantifier together for the password: ([a-z\d\._-]+)@([a-z\d_-]+)\.([a-z]{2,32})(\.[a-z]{2,8}).

 ### OR Operator
 With your newfound knowledge of grouping and capturing, let's discuss the OR Operator.
 OR Operators are contained within a group and use the "pipe" character(|) to separate the values (x|y).
 Multiple pipes can be used if multiple values are required (x|y|z).
 Since our example doesn't use an OR operator we will look at a new one that does.

 OR Operator Example:
-We have a (cat|dog), and love to (snuggle|walk) him.
+We have a (cat|dog), and enjoy his (company|attitude).

 The example OR Operator would match any of the following input strings:
-We have a cat, and love to snuggle him.
+We have a cat, and enjoy his company.
-We have a cat, and love to walk him.
+We have a cat, and enjoy his attitude.
-We have a dog, and love to snuggle him.
+We have a dog, and enjoy his company.
-We have a dog, and love to walk him.
+We have a dog, and enjoy his attitude.

-As you can see - any combination of words and/or values in the OR Operator will result in a match.
+As you can see, any combination of words and/or values in the OR Operator will result in a match.

 ### Bracket Expressions
 A bracket expression used to check for a matching or non-matching expression.
 This expression uses a set of square brackets([]).
-Any independent character within these brackets will be matched, example below.
+Any independent character within these brackets can be matched, or excluded.

 - Match independent characters: ^[AbCdeFGHi]$
-- Match a specific string of characters: ^[this is a string]$
 - Exclude characters from match: [^AbCdeFGHi]
 - Special characters such as '.', ',', '*', '[', and '\\' will lose their properties while inside of a bracket expression

+In our example we are matching both the email and password to our desired patern:
+RegEx example for the email: [a-z\d\._-], [a-z\d_-], [a-z] RegEx example for the password: [a-zA-Z0-9_-.~!@#$%^&*()=+<>,]

 ### Greedy and Lazy Match
-We'll discuss a Greedy Match, then explain what it does.
+We'll look at Greedy Matches and explain what it does.
 Afterwards we will look at an example of each match type and compare it to our example.

 A greedy match acts like it's title - it's greedy, and attempts to match every position in the string.
 Furthermore, it will search the next position if there isn't a match.
+This could lead to an undesirable result where redundant information is returned.
-Let's compare a Lazy, Greedy and our example to one another.
+Let's compare a Greedy, Lazy, and our example to one another.

 Greedy Example:
 RegEx: /".+"/g